-If you’re fascinated by caves and the windows they create, you’ll love Keyhole Cave.
+If you’re fascinated by caves and the windows they create then you’ll love Keyhole Cave.
 This cave has a grand entrance that can be spotted miles away but is still tucked back off the beaten path so not many people visit it.

 Getting to this Sedona cave isn’t for beginner hikers or those afraid of the challenge to climb 10+ feet of slick rock.
 It is truly an adventure finding this one, so keep reading to determine for yourself if you’re up for the challenge!

-In this post I’ve included all the details and directions you need to know in order to successfully find Keyhole cave and have a safe adventure.
+This guide covers all of the details and directions you need to know in order to successfully find Keyhole cave and have a safe adventure.

 This cave is 1 of 5 amazing caves within the Sedona Wilderness I’ve hiked to.
 Check out 5 of the best Sedona Caves and how to find them for more!